footdabmommy/wse/docs/source/ticket system.rst

 Well then support tickets are here for YOU!

 .. warning::
-    Before making a ticket, ask yourself ifa regular member can answer your question.
+    Before making a ticket, ask yourself if a regular member can answer your question.
 If so, the #community-help channel is for you!
     To make a ticket go to #make-a-ticket on our `discord server <https://discord.worstserverever.com>`_ and press the support ticket button.
     Please then try to tell us what you need support with.
 Inactive tickets will be closed.
     If the issue involves an in-game issue please provide relevant information (like coordinates and usernames).